afnizarnur/afnizarnur.com/README.md

 </p>

 <p align="center">
  This is the source code of <a href="https://afnizarnur.com/">my personal site</a>.
-Proudly built with Eleventy and hosted in Netlify.
+Handcrafted with 11ty and hosted in Netlify.
 </p>

 <p align="center">